Finalists revealed for the Loyalty Magazine Awards 2020 - Loyalty Magazine

 Best Customer Experience

-- Aegon Radically Improves NPS Score Through Customer Centric Mentality Shift – Aegon UK / MaritzCX
+- Aegon radically improves NPS score through customer centric mentality – Aegon UK / MaritzCX

 - Vans Builds Authentic Connections and Engages Fans with Personalized Experiences – Vans / Cheetah Digital